juergenweb/FrontendLoginRegister/README.md

 - Usage of all the benefits of [FrontendForms](https://github.com/juergenweb/FrontendForms#highlights) (fe.
 CAPTCHA, various security settings,...)
 - Support for SeoMaestro if installed
 - Lock accounts if suspicious login attempts were made
+- Allow users to upload a profile image for their account

 ## Table of contents